davidsblog/vocore-blink/README.md

 vocore-blink
 ============

-Test program to blink the LEDs on a vocore
+This is a simple test program to blink the LEDs on a vocore.

+For information on the vocore tiny linux machine see http://vonger.cn/